CASILDA REGUEIRO

 I have a solid theatrical background, ten years of dance training, two years of classical singing, and extensive experience in voice work and physical expression.
 Alongside Tim Bowley, I learned the essential keys to good storytelling.
 But above all, I have been trained in the school of life, and it is experience that now allows me to embody characters and convey deep emotions to those who listen to me.

 1998, the Guadalajara Storytelling Marathon, one of the most emblematic storytelling festivals in Spain.
 Tim and I began telling stories at the Palacio del Infantado, in front of an audience of 2,000 people, with a deafening background noise.
 And suddenly, an overwhelming silence fell, and everyone began to listen attentively—perhaps because it was something new to hear a bilingual performance.
 Two thousand minds began to imagine, to travel together!
-It is the most intense moment I have experienced in my 25-year career.
+It is the most intense moment I have experienced in my career.

 I don’t recall having had truly bad experiences while storytelling.
 Sometimes it was very difficult to tell stories in secondary schools to groups of teenagers who did not want to be there or listen.
 It felt strange, like a waste of energy.
 But over the years I came to understand that, by choosing the right stories adapted to each age group, even the most reluctant audiences inevitably end up letting themselves be carried away.
 Stories have that power.